agyn-ub/minority-rule/TEST.md

 4. **Victory**: Game ends when fewer than 3 players remain
    - Can have 0, 1, or 2 winners
    - Prize pool is split equally among winners
-5. **Edge Cases**: If all players are eliminated, no winner is declared
+5. **Edge Cases**:
+   - If all players don't vote, no winner is declared
+   - If all players vote the same way (unanimous), the round is dismissed and no one is eliminated

 ### Game States
 - `created`: Game initialized, accepting players